 For a few glorious moments, the Stone Roses looked like they were going to lead another British invasion.
 Instead, they fell apart – but first they made this incredible album, highlighted by the ecstatic eight-minute-long “I Am the Resurrection.”
 It singlehandedly launched Nineties Brit pop.

-Now, you can call me crazy if I’m reading the above passage incorrectly, but it seems to me from that rather effusive praise there that The Stone Roses merits a higher position than number 497.
+Now, you can call me crazy if I’m reading the above passage incorrectly, but it seems to me from that rather effusive praise there that The Stone Roses merits a higher position than number 497 or 498.
 And while it’s easy to pile on Rolling Stone since they put themselves out there with their opinions, I’ll refrain from doing that.
 It’s important to stick to the positive when making and talking about these kinds of lists, since lists are celebratory above all else.
 But I really wonder how The Stone Roses is so revered in England and yet so ignored in the U.S. Obviously, America isn’t England.
 What’s big or important here isn’t always big or important there, and vice versa.
 But I’ve never seen the divide between American and British critics be this wide on a particular album.